[1.0.9] - November 2025

 - DevTools showed

-- No console errors were present
+animation: running - No console errors were present

 Root Cause

 Tailwind CSS utility classes were conflicting with CSS animation transforms.
-The component was using Tailwind classes likeinline-flex items-center justify-center
+The component was using Tailwind classes likeinline-flex items-center justify-center which set CSS properties that interfered with the animation’s transform property.

 Changes Made